ABDELALIKHOLTY/StockNex/DOCUMENTATION.md

 # 📊 COMPLETE DOCUMENTATION - STOCKNEX

-## 🎯 EXECUTIVE SUMMARY
+## 🎯 ABOUT THIS DOCUMENT

-**StockNex** is a comprehensive web platform for real-time stock market data management and analysis.
-It enables users to track market actions, consult predictions, manage watchlists, and access an administration interface for managing the entire system.
+This is the **technical companion** to StockNex's main README.
+While the README focuses on what the platform does and how to get started, this document explains how it works under the hood.

 ---